nrfconnect/sdk-nrf/include/net/nrf_cloud.rst

 When the connection between the device and the cloud has been successfully established, the Cloud API dispatches a :c:enumerator:`CLOUD_EVT_CONNECTED` event.
 If the device is not associated with an nRF Cloud account, a :c:enumerator:`CLOUD_EVT_PAIR_REQUEST` event is generated.
-The device must wait until it is added to an account, which is indicated by the :c:enumerator:`CLOUD_EVT_PAIR_DONE` event.
+The device must wait until it is added to an account, and this pairing is indicated by the :c:enumerator:`CLOUD_EVT_PAIR_DONE` event.
 If a device pair request is received, the device must disconnect and reconnect after receiving the :c:enumerator:`CLOUD_EVT_PAIR_DONE` event.
 This is necessary because the updated policy of the cloud becomes effective only on a new connection.
 Following the :c:enumerator:`CLOUD_EVT_PAIR_DONE` event, the Cloud API sends a :c:enumerator:`CLOUD_EVT_READY` event to indicate that the cloud is ready to receive data from the device.